A Tree Sperner Lemma: Infinite Settings

-We shall contruct a new tree $T^*$ with vertices $V^*$ and underlying metric space $K$.
-To start, let $T^\circ$ be the subtree of $T$ spanned by the vertices in $V'=V \cap K$, with edge set $E'$.
-We shall augment $T^\circ$ to form $T^*$ by adding points of $\partial K$ as leaves.
+We construct a new tree $T^*$ with vertices $V^*$ and underlying metric space $K$.
+To start, let $T'$ be the subtree of $T$ spanned by the vertices in $V'$, with edge set $E'$.
+We shall augment $T'$ to form $T^*$ by adding points of $\partial K$ as leaves.
+So consider any $x \in \partial K$.
+Note that $x$ lies in some realized edge $e$ of $T$ with endpoints in $V$.